jow-/ucode/README.md

 libc's `printf()` implementation, namely it allows the `d`, `i`, `o`, `u`, `x`, `X`, `e`, `E`, `f`, `F`, `g`, `G`, `c` and `s` conversions.

+Additionally, an utpl specific `J` format is implemented, which causes the corresponding value to be formatted as JSON string.

 Other format specifiers such as `n` or `z` are not accepted and returned verbatim.
 Format specifiers including `*` and `$` directives are rejected as well.